The Surrey Docks Farm | London

 It wasn’t until the 1980’s that the old docks became the new site of the Surrey Docks urban farm (the farm was moved down river from an older site by simply walking the animals down the riverside).
 If you’re intrigued by the history of the area then be sure to take a walk up and down the river too as there are plenty of antique cranes, little dockland oddities and the odd riverside warehouse with original signage and other docklands equipment, somewhat aged and rusty but all the more intriguing thanks to their condition.
 If you have time take a walk down Rotherhithe Street which has some of South London’s most prominent warehouse conversions and take a break in the Old Salt Quay Pub for a taste of a real London pub.

 The Surrey Docks Farm

-There are plenty of ways to get to the Surrey Docks Farm – though our favourite, and probably the easiest, is to take the Thames Clipper from anywhere in central London towards Greenwich and depart at Greenland – just a stop after Canary Wharf.
+There are plenty of ways to get to the Surrey Docks Farm, but the easiest is to take the Thames Clipper from anywhere in central London towards Greenwich and depart at Greenland – just a stop after Canary Wharf (towards Greenwich).
 From there follow the river back in the direction of central London and you’ll come to the farm after 10 minutes or so.
-Otherwise take a train, bus or the underground to Canada Water station and follow the signs – this will take you through much of the Canada Water/ Surrey Docks area of London and will take around 30 minutes.
+Otherwise take a train, bus or the underground to Canada Water station and follow the signs which will take you through much of the Surrey Docks/ Greenland Docks area.

-I hope we’ve stoked your interest but if you still want to learn a little more about the farm, when best to visit, how you can help and what’s on at the far, then take a look at their website here.
+For more about the farm, when best to visit, how you can help and what’s on, then take a look at their website here.